aziontech/lib/packages/config/README.md

 - `name: string` - The domain name.
 - `cnameAccessOnly?: boolean` - Whether to restrict access only to CNAMEs.
 - `cnames?: string[]` - List of CNAMEs for the domain.
-- `edgeApplicationId?: number` - ID of the edge application.
+- `Id?: number` - ID of the edge application.
 - `edgeFirewallId?: number` - ID of the edge firewall.
 - `digitalCertificateId?: string | number | null` - ID of the digital certificate.
 - `mtls?: MTLSConfig` - Configuration for mTLS.